2fast-team/2fast/README.md

 Distributed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) License.
 See `LICENSE` for more information.
 A list of all used 3rd party libraries, images and information with their source and license can be found in the *Dependencies of the app* section in every installation.
 Current key-icon-logo by [freepik @ flaticon](https://www.flaticon.com/de/kostenloses-icon/schlussel_2786386?related_item_id=2786386).

+## Privacy

+UWP: The app does not use any own telemetry functions apart from the standardised telemetry functions by Microsoft (crashes, install from which country, versions in use, etc.).

 ## Contact